JvanKatwijk/terminal-DAB-xxx/README.md

 as additional parameter.
 The option allows generation of archtecture-specific  code for the deconvolution.

-The result is an executable dab-XXX-cli, where XXX is the name of the device.
+The result is an executable terminal-DAB-xxx, where XXX is the name of the device.

 ------------------------------------------------------------------------